agarsev/quevedo/NOTES.md

     there have already been added and therefore processed).
 - [ ] Mobile interface for the web app.
 Maybe integrate with camera/scan app, make quevedo a target for "sharing" (uploading) images.
+- [ ] Annotated/not annotated status based on a custom checkbox, useful for
+    revision (or right now, most annotated but need to redo, need to know where I am. and the number based is useless in multi tag)

 ## Documentation

 - [ ] Do this whenever the latest refactor is over 🤷
 - [ ] Big section in documentation about config file

+## Experiments

+- [ ] Incremental annotation
+- [ ] Try moving additional data to coarse (YOLO) (eg rot, fill)
+- [ ] Remember to record train/test split seeds for reproducibility

 ## Maybe